La Nativité du Seigneur: Structure

-Book I consists of the first three movements, Book II of 4 and 5, Book III of 6, 7, and 8, and IV for IX alone.
+In publication (by Éditions Alphonse Leduc), the work was originally divided over four books; Book I consists of the first three movements, Book II of 4 and 5, Book III of 6, 7, and 8, and IV for 9 alone.
+A combined volume of the complete work was published in 2023.

 The work is one of the earliest to feature elements that were to become key to Messiaen's later compositions, such as the extensive use of the composer's own modes of limited transposition, as well as influence from birdsong, and the meters and rhythms of Ancient Greek and traditional Indian music.

 In 1967, Richard Franko Goldman wrote, "One is, indeed, tempted to say that the work is a masterpiece, and one of the great organ works of all time.
 It is certainly monumental and impressive, original and memorable, with or without the theoretical and mystical explanation the composer himself gives out."